 It is still not a vitamin since one does not need to consume it to survive (the body makes it), but the mechanisms in the body are more vitamin-like than steroid-like.

-(Common phrases used by users for this page include why isnt creatine a steroid?, why is creatine considered an anabolic steroid to some?, testostereone, steroids food creatine hormones, is creatine in steroids, is creatina steroids?, is creatgine a steriod)
+(Common phrases used by users for this page include why isnt creatine a steroid?, why is creatine considered an anabolic steroid to some?, is+creatine+a+steroid, is statoids in creatine, No creatine is not a steroid, Is creatine a stirod?)